Zearin/textmate_wiki/Hacking on the Code.md

 	For example: Simplenote support, or sftp.
 See [FSDataSource.h][].

-7.	**Update clipboards to use CoreData**

-	There’s a pasteboard subclass which maintains a history ([OakPasteboard.h][]).
-It’s used for both *find* and *copy* clipboards.

-	Presently, this history is stored in user defaults.
-This is bad!
-It can grow big, and worsen performance.
-Instead, it might be useful to use CoreData.
-(If we were in the App Store, we could even offer users the ability to sync their clipboard history.)

 8.  **Update clipboard history pop-ups**

 	The clipboard history pop-ups (<kbd>⌃⌥⌘V</kbd> and <kbd>⌃⌥⌘F</kbd>) are very crude ([OakPasteboardSelector.mm][]).
 A “type to search” functionality would be much better.